manthanank/learn-angular/README.md

 ### Component Scope

-Variables defined in an Angular component are accessible within that component and its child components.
-They are not accessible outside of the component.
+Accessible within the component and its children.

 Example :